ArtSvetlakov/vrd/README.md

 # How to build (DOS)

 Just convert "main.c" to ANSI encoding and compile it for example in GCC under DOS.

 For launch in DOS you may need cwsdpmi (DOS extender).

 You can download it from here: http://sandmann.dotster.com/cwsdpmi/

+# How to run game

+Just run the executable file suitable for your system in terminal/command prompt.